Imaginativeone-JavaScript/Max-JavaScript-Section-08/Section-08-Notes.md

   ```

   - [ ] 209 27 Understanding WeakMap | 02:51
+    - It's a Map, easily garbage-collected when not used

   - [ ] 210 Wrap Up | 01:25
   - [ ] Useful Resources & Links | 00:12